 West Nile virus

-West Nile virus is carried by mosquitos and can cause serious illness.
+West Nile virus is carried by mosquitoes and can cause serious illness.
 The virus spreads when a mosquito feeds on an infected bird and then bites a person.

 Prevent Exposure to West Nile Virus - Video

-- Monitoring the presence of the virus in mosquitos and people
+• Monitoring the presence of the virus in mosquitoes and people

-- Controlling mosquito populations by removing places where mosquitos breed
+• Controlling mosquito populations by removing places where mosquitoes breed

 Reduce standing water outside your home by: